Wayland (protocol): Compatibility with X

 XWayland is an X Server running as a Wayland client, and thus is capable of displaying native X11 client applications in a Wayland compositor environment.
-This is similar to the way XQuartz runs X applications in macOS’s native windowing system.
+This is similar to the way XQuartz runs X applications in macOS's native windowing system.
 The goal of XWayland is to facilitate the transition from X Window System to Wayland environments, providing a way to run unported applications in the meantime.
 XWayland was mainlined into X.Org Server version 1.16.

-Widget toolkits such as Qt5 and GTK3 can switch their graphical back-end at run time, allowing users to choose at load time whether they want to run the application over X or over Wayland.
+Widget toolkits such as Qt 5 and GTK 3 can switch their graphical back-end at run time, allowing users to choose at load time whether they want to run the application over X or over Wayland.
 Qt 5 provides the -platform command-line option to that effect, whereas GTK 3 lets users select the desired GDK back-end by setting the GDK_BACKEND Unix environment variable.

 Wayland compositors

 Display servers that implement the Wayland display server protocol are also called Wayland compositors because they additionally perform the task of a compositing window manager.